-Socioeconomic and political power in the global society today is increasingly defined by control over, access to and use of information.
-In such a society, 'information' (and products and services related to it) has become a significant tradeable and very profitable good, tipping the scales even further against and negatively impacting the traditionally important comparative economic advantage of countries which own natural and agricultural resources.1 According to Govindan Parayil (quoted in Roy 2003) from the National University of Singapore, although the increasing returns from informational or digital capitalism are not an anomaly, they have created an instability marked by the most unequal distributions of income and wealth in human history.
-Just as one can be enriched financially or otherwise when one has access to, control of, and ownership over material resources, one can also be enriched by having 'the right information at the right time and at the right place'.
-Likewise, one can be impoverished without access to, control of and ownership over these resources.
-But because of the increasing profitability of informational capitalism, this impact - positive or negative - of enrichment or impoverishment is exponential,2 and this has serious implications for the 'utopic' information society in terms of communication rights3 and freedom of information, which in turn impacts the ease and extent of knowledge-sharing.
-In the utopic information society, information and access to information and communication technologies (ICTs) are ideally global public goods to be developed and governed in the public interest.
-This vision is shared by a number of civil society organisations which have actively advocated, during the two-phase World Summit on the Information Society (WSIS), the right of access to knowledge and free exchange of ideas and cultural assets, among other issues.
-However, the information society is propagated against a backdrop where the status quo global systemic powers determine what kind of information society the world will get and 'should' embrace.
-In this dominant paradigm, instead of material production, it is the actual capacity and speed in harnessing the potential of information and the expansibility and proliferation of knowledge - as we consume information, we generate knowledge - that are becoming critical differentiating factors which separate the developing from the developed.
-This has resulted in the rejection of problematic concepts like 'digital divide', 'information society', 'knowledge economy' and 'multistakeholderism' by some civil society actors, including groups advocating for communication rights.
-This is because the disparities in access to ICTs are a symptom of broader social and economic divides between and within countries rather than a specific 'digital divide' which can easily be demarcated.
-The term 'knowledge economy' implies that information and knowledge are commodities to be traded, protected, and marketed to those with the capacity to buy them, rather than be made accessible to all.
-'Multistakeholderism' in an ideal world would not be problematic; however, in the real world as it exists today, it glosses over the important goals of making processes more inclusive and transparent, which would then allow and consider a diversity of voices and perspectives.
-Control over 'who harnesses what information to benefit from certain knowledge' and 'to what extent that knowledge is further shared and with whom' has also become a politically volatile issue between the state and its citizens since the 11 September 2001 attacks.8 Hence, the information societies in the various sub-regions are not free from the existing and very gendered global frameworks of governance, ownership and control over resources - particularly in the areas of technology, finance and trade and, now, information.
-As countries start to lose their traditional and historical economic comparative advantage in international trade, they are quick to turn to the potentials of information and knowledge as tradeable goods.
-However, because developing countries own little protected information, the enforcement of Intellectual Property Rights (IPR) has become a tacit taxation of the developing countries, who have to 'import' information in order to develop their economy and society further (Gerster and Zimmermann 2003).
-IPR has effectively infiltrated the domain of food and medicine, threatening the sustainability of indigenous knowledge and biodiversity.9 Women as traditional bearers of local and indigenous knowledge find themselves further obscured from today's wired information, communication, and knowledge systems.
-Access to ICTs is spoken of in terms that are devoid from the socially and culturally constructed gender roles and relationships which often limit the capacity of women and men to participate on equal terms in the information society.
-It was within the negotiation arena of the WSIS, particularly Phase One in Geneva in 2003,10 that these substantial issues could have been addressed.
-However IPRs, rules and barriers imposed by trade agreements, external debt and interconnection costs were completely left out.
+advocated during the two-phase World Summit on the Information Society (WSIS)9, among other issues, the right of access to knowledge and free exchange of ideas and cultural assets.10 However, the information society is propagated against a backdrop where the status guo global systemic powers determine what kind of information society the world will get and "should" embrace.
+In this dominant paradigm, instead of material production, it is the actual capacity and speed in harnessing the potential of information and the expansibility and proliferation of knowledge-as we consume information, we generate knowledge-that are becoming critical differentiating factors which separate the developing from the developed.
+This has resulted in the rejection of problematic concepts like "digital divide", "information society", "knowledge economy" and "multi-stakeholderism"11 by some among civil society.12 This is because the disparities in access to ICTs are a symptom of broader social and economic divides between and within countries, rather than a specific "digital divide" which can easily be demarcated.
+The term "knowledge economy" implies that information and knowledge are commodities to be traded, protected and marketed to those with the capacity to buy them, rather than be made accessible to all.
+"Multi-stakeholderism" in an ideal world would not be problematic, however, in the real world as it exists today, glosses over the important goal of making processes more inclusive and transparent, which would then allow and consider a diversity of voices and perspectives.
+Control over "who harnesses what information to benefit from certain knowledge" and "to what extent that knowledge is further shared and with whom" has also become a politically volatile issue between the state and its citizens since the 11th September 2001 attacks.13 Hence, the "information societies" in the various sub-regions are not free from the existing and very gendered global framework of governance, ownership and control over resources-particularly in the areas of technology, finance and trade, and now, information.14 As countries start to lose their traditional and historical economic comparative advantage in international trade, they are quick to turn to the potentials of information and knowledge as tradeable goods.
+However, because developing countries own little protected information, the enforcement of Intellectual